Davideck123/prague-public-transport-connection-search/README.md

+# Prague journey planner 🔍

-# Prague public transport connection search
+## *Search engine for Prague public transport*

-Contains all metro, tram and non-regional bus lines.
+Contains all metro🚇, tram🚊 and non-regional bus lines🚍.
 It doesn't take into account specific day, only time of the day.

-To use this search, clone this repo and build and run the only cmake target available `ConnectionSearch`.
+To use this search, clone this repo and build and run the only cmake target available `JourneyPlanner`.
 I recommend using the release mode since loading all the data takes a little while.

-The usage is pretty straightforward - enter the name of the start stop, end stop and the departure time and you'll get the connection if it exists.
+The usage is pretty straightforward - enter the name of the start stop🚏, end stop🚏 and the departure time🕑 and you'll get the connection if it exists.
 If you enter just a part of the stop name, you might get a hint of the name you want.